History of Alabama Crimson Tide football: Bill Curry era (1987–1989)

 Bill Curry left his alma mater Georgia Tech and accepted the job as head coach at the University of Alabama.
-There he posted a record of 26–10, won a share of the Southeastern Conference (SEC) title in 1989 and made bowl appearances every year of his three-year tenure, the 1988 Hall of Fame Bowl after the 1987 season, the 1988 Sun Bowl after the 1988 season and the 1990 Sugar Bowl after the 1989 season.
-The latter came on the heels of winning a share of the SEC title–Alabama's first since Bryant's retirement.
+There he posted a record of 26–10, won a share of the SEC title in 1989, Alabama's first since Bryant retired, and made bowl appearances every year of his three-year tenure, the 1988 Hall of Fame Bowl after the 1987 season, the 1988 Sun Bowl after the 1988 season and the 1990 Sugar Bowl after the 1989 season.

 In September 1988, Curry refused to fly his Alabama team to play Texas A&M because of fears that Hurricane Gilbert would harm his players.
 The hurricane never reached Texas A&M at College Station, Texas, and Aggies coach Jackie Sherrill claimed Curry used the threat of weather as an excuse because his quarterback was injured.
 The game was rescheduled for December 1, when Alabama routed A&M, 30–10.
 Curry also suspended Alabama quarterback Jeff Dunn for breaking team rules prior to the 1988 Sun Bowl against Army.
 Curry was honored in 1989 as the SEC Coach of the Year and received the Bobby Dodd Coach of the Year Award.
 With all the success the Crimson Tide were having, most believed Curry would remain at Alabama for a long time as the head coach.
 However, he was on far less secure ground than it seemed due to tensions within the athletic department and three straight losses against arch-rival Auburn.
 Matters came to a head in early 1990, when Alabama offered him a new contract that, among other things, stripped him of his power to hire and fire his own staff.
 Curry responded by accepting an offer to become head coach at Kentucky.
 This move shocked the college football world.
 Curry later was the head coach of the Georgia State Panthers.